Here is everything you need to know to be well-prepared for the Valbona Theth hike in Albanian Alps.

 Do I need to carry my heavy-duty luggage with me when going to the mountains?

 No, you don’t.
-Since the Valbona-Theth is a very popular one-way trek, most of the travelers leave their big luggage at a hotel in Shkoder.
+Since the Valbona-Theth is a very popular one-way trek, most travelers leave their big luggage at a hotel in Shkoder.
 Many accommodations in Shkoder will allow storing your main luggage (usually for a small additional 1 EUR fee) for the days you are away hiking.
 That means you don’t have to worry about dealing with your huge suitcases and just take the bare minimum for those 3 days.
 Remember, you will have to carry everything with you from Valbona to Theth.

 It is feasible to book the same accommodation to stay at before and after your mountain trip (taken you are staying a night in Shkoder after coming back from Theth).
 Also, it is always a good idea to read travelers’ reviews on booking sites to see what they are saying about luggage storage at a particular hotel or guesthouse.

 USEFUL TIP: if you are traveling during the peak season, I highly recommended booking accommodation in advance to make sure you get the best guesthouses to stay at.

 We were really happy with our choice of accommodation in Valbona, Theth, and Shkoder.
 Therefore, the following are my recommendations for the places to stay in Shkoder, Valbona, and Theth:

 - Shkoder: we stayed in two different accommodations before and after the hiking trip.
 Both are very different but great places to stay, and they also allow you to store big luggage while you hike.
 HOTEL LEGJENDA – artsy vibe chalets with exceptional quiet surroundings, garden, pool, ground for campervans, walking distance to Rozafa Castle (go there for sunset), 4km from Shkoder city center.
 All Seasons Apartments – a self-contained very cozy new two-bedroom apartment in the heart of Shkoder but still on a quiet street.
 The owner of the apartment was extremely helpful and kind- I would stay there again.